siddharths067/MLPlayground/README.md

 # MLPlayground
-A Repository for all of my machine learning scratchpads
+A Repository that contains all of my new Machine Learning Scratchpads, I have shunned machine learning out of my life for far too long now and It is time that I get back to it.
+Taking a fresh start.